Vectorphy/Chief-Productivity-Officer/docs/commands.md

   - `name`: The name of the study group you want to leave
   - Removes you from the specified study group.

+- `/make_permanent <name>`: Make a temporary study group permanent (Group Owner only, up to 5 per guild)
+  - `name`: The name of the study group to make permanent.
+  - Converts a temporary study group to permanent, allowing it to persist even when all members leave.
+Limited to 5 permanent groups per guild.

+- `/make_temporary <name>`: Make a permanent study group temporary (Group Owner only)
+  - `name`: The name of the study group to make temporary.
+  - Converts a permanent study group to temporary, causing it to be deleted when all members leave.

+- `/group_add_member <group_name> <user_id>`: Add a member to a study group (Group Owner only)
+    - `group_name`: The name of the group to add the member to.
+    - `user_id`: The ID of the user to add.
+    - Adds a member to the study group.

+- `/group_remove_member <group_name> <user_id>`: Remove a member from a study group (Group Owner only)
+    - `group_name`: The name of the group to remove the member from.
+    - `user_id`: The ID of the user to remove.
+    - Removes a member from the study group.

 - `/end_group <name>`: End a study group (group creator or manager only)
   - `name`: The name of the study group to end
   - Deletes the specified study group, removing all members and associated roles.